On Experiments: Optimal Decisions

 can create \emph{extra} partial losses/actions that were not originally available to the decision maker.
-However, they gain no benefit from these extra actions.
+However, they do not get benefit from these extra actions.
 From any entropy define the \emph{Bayes super prediction set},

 By the definition,